Information for Solicitors and Process Servers

 Steve provided the support to his friend to represent them as a litigant in person and in conversation with solicitors established a route to enable an income stream by providing solicitors with drafting services.
 This income would fuel the cost of helping litigants in person.

-Fast forward to today and we are proud that we help to obtain over a third of all the non molestation orders granted in England and we can only do this with the help and support of solicitors across the country.
+Fast forward to today and we are proud that we help to obtain over a third of all the non-molestation orders granted in England and we can only do this with the help and support of solicitors across the country.

 As well as the usual contact routes for victims we have on online referral process REFERDIRECT.org.uk and app which we have been awarded winner of the Mobile Innovations award for best user experience.

-Firms on are panel are selected to provide service to a particular client using a mapping system that establishes the most convenient court and firm to the clients address as well as taking into account the availability of the firm.
+Firms on our panel are selected to provide service to a particular client using a mapping system that establishes the most convenient court and firm to the clients address as well as taking into account the availability of the firm.

 There is no barrier to entry onto our panel all we ask is that your firm is able to provide a fast, efficient and compassionate service to our clients.
 If your law firm would like to be included on our panel please email firstname.lastname@example.org for more information.